 Click here to take a virtual tour of the school's impressive new facilities.

 CoursesStudents can now enroll in individual courses taught in English at the Bachelors 3 (junior) level at Novancia Business School Paris, the partner institution of the BIA program.
 Each course is worth 2 or 3 credits.
-Sample offerings include:
+Past course offerings have included:

 Enrolling in one of these courses puts an IES Abroad student into a classroom with French and international students who are immersed in the study of entrepreneurship and business development.
 Because all Novancia students must do an internship outside of France, these students are focused on business around the world, and are particularly open to students from countries other than France.